WebHare/platform/doc/routing-rendering.md

 HareScript-based webdesigns may need to do multiple IPC calls if they contain multiple JS-based widgets.
 Avoid relying too much on JavaScript-based widgets if you're not planning on replacing your WebDesign with a JavaScript-based page renderer.

-### Widgets
-Widgets can offer both a HareScript and TypeScript implementations.
-If both are available, rendering from HareScript will prefer the HareScript implementation when running natively and JavaScript when running in WASM.